There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 Con: Predictable Climax (-2pts)

 I liked the character of Murray Franklin, but it was really easy to see where the filmmakers were going with this character, as the story approached its climax.
 From the candid video, to the incredibly obvious red herring regarding Arthur's plan, it was all leading to a climactic moment that viewers will see coming from a mile away.
 Fortunately, this did not hurt my enjoyment of the character, Murray Franklin, and it did not have much of an impact on my interest in Arthur's story either.
 I just found it really obvious where the filmmakers were going to take this story in its climax.

 Grade: A- (93pts)

-This was a truly great movie.
+I really enjoyed this movie.
 It was a really strong character story about an iconic character.
-We got to see how a troubled man falls into darkness after he is outcasted, beaten down, and neglected by the city that he lives in.
-The story touches on so many culturally relevant issues, and ties them all together masterfully to form a coherent story.
+We got to see how an already troubled man fell into darkness after he was outcasted, beaten down, and neglected by the society he lived in.
+The story touched on so many culturally relevant issues, and it tied them all together masterfully to form a coherent story.
 There was so much about this movie that I enjoyed, from the culturally relevant issues, to the very well-written character story, but Joaquin Phoenix was undeniably the best thing about this movie.